 I don’t know if I unterstood your need for this…

-This would imply that your bash only knows one command beginning with f
+This would imply that your bash only knows one command beginning with f.

 A basic idea of completion is: if it’s ambiguous, print the possiblities.

-to a directory only containing this one command and disable all bash builtins to get this work.
+So you could set your PATH to a directory only containing this one command and disable all bash builtins to get this work.

 Anyhow, I can give you also a kind of workaround: